5 Horribly Disturbing Movies I Can’t Bring Myself to Watch

 3. Ebola Syndrome

-I consider Hong Kong showbiz veteran Anthony Wong one of the former colony’s most accomplished actors.
-Because of this, I wouldn’t even consider a peep at his most notorious movie, knowing far too well how extreme he could be in his performances.
-To say this exploitative movie from the 90s revels in gore and disgust is an understatement, and just by looking at the poster, you’d know it’s going to be one hellish ride from start to end.
+Personally, I regarding Hong Kong showbiz veteran Anthony Wong as one of the former colony’s most accomplished and devoted actors.
+Thus, I wouldn’t even consider a peep at his most notorious work, knowing far too well how extreme he could be in his performances.
+To say this Hong Kong exploitation movie from the 90s revels in gore and disgust is an understatement, and just by looking at the poster, you’d know it’s going to be one hellish ride from start to end.
 Unless you have a really strong stomach, I strongly suggest you do not even read the synopsis or hunt for screenshots of this outrageous movie.
 If you do intend to watch, then it is probably a good idea not to have food beforehand.
-I have friends who skipped meals for the rest of the day, and the day thereafter, after one unfortunate viewing.
+I have friends who skipped meals for the rest of the day, and the day thereafter, after one uninformed viewing.

 4. United 93

 What keeps me away from United 93 is not the inevitable ending.
 Nor is it because I believe any of the many conspiracy theories about 9/11.
 Instead, it is how the repercussions of that catastrophe continue to strangle the world today.
 The very name of this movie reminds me how mankind remains firmly divided by ideological and political differences, and how in many cases, people simply choose not to reconcile.
 To put it in another way, I watch movies to feel better about the world, never to find more reasons to hate it for.
-This might come across as being escapist, but so as not to lose sleep for days and weeks, I will continue to stay away from United 93 and other disturbing movies on the same subject.
+This might come across as being escapist, but so as not to lose sleep for days and weeks, I will continue to stay away from United 93.
+As well as other disturbing movies on the same subject.